networknt/light-doc/content/consumer/tls-connection.md

 ```

-By default, the generated code will have server.keystore and server.truststore in the config
-folder.
-But if supportClient is true, then client.keystore and client.truststore will be
-generated as well.
+By default, the generated code will have server.keystore and server.truststore in the config folder.
+But if supportClient is true in config.json, then client.keystore and client.truststore will be generated as well.

 For information about keystore files, please refer to [keystore truststore][].

-The generated keystores and truststores contains self-signed certificates expires at year 2023
-and these should be used for development only.
-Once move to official test environment, they need
-to be replaced with other self-signed certificates or CA-signed certificates.
+The generated keystores and truststores contains self-signed certificates expire in the year 2023 and these should be used for development only.
+Once move to an official test environment, they need to be replaced with other self-signed certificates or CA-signed certificates.

-Please refer to [self-signed vs CA-signed certificate][] for details on when to use self-signed or
+Please refer to [self-signed vs. CA-signed certificate][] for details on when to use self-signed or CA-signed certificate.
-CA-signed certificate.

 ### Enable One-Way or Two-Way TLS

 Please refer to the [server config][] for more details.

 [keystore truststore]: /tutorial/security/keystore-truststore/
 [self-signed vs CA-signed certificate]: /faq/self-ca-signed-cert/